 How Will You Celebrate?

 WTM is for the culture and what better way to honor our culture than spotlighting a few events in the city that showcase exactly what Black History Month represents.
-The neighborhood of Harlem is rich which culture, customs, and history so here are a few places you can venture on over to before the month is out.
+The neighborhood of Harlem is rich with culture, customs, and history so here are a few places you can venture on over to before the month is out.
 How will you celebrate?

 “Crusader: Martin Luther King Jr.” at the Schomburg Center for Research in Black Culture.